Jy-Lau/ad_system_main/README.md

 This section consists of the technical specifications of our product.
 [Block diagram](#block-diagram) describes the high level layered architecture of our ROS2 product, and within each layer of *Sense, Plan, Act* we have 11 independent submodules work together.
 There are three Behavioral UML diagrams related to our system architecture are described below: [State Diagram](#state-diagram), [Activity Diagram](#activity-diagram) and [Sequence Diagram](#sequence-diagram).

 ## Block diagram
-At the topmost hierarchy of our architecture, our system adopts a layered architecture structured into three main layers: **<span style="color:#00b050;">Sense</span>**,  **<span style="color:#00b050;">Plan</span>**, and **<span style="color:#00b050;">Act</span>**.
+At the topmost hierarchy of our architecture, our system adopts a layered architecture structured into three main layers: **<span style="color:#336699;">Sense</span>**,  **<span style="color:#FFA500;">Plan</span>**, and **<span style="color:#FFFF00;">Act</span>**.
 Within each layer, we employed a loose coupling component-based architecture, whereby all components can be interchangeable and independent of each other.
 Each individual component is independent to handle specific tasks and only communicates with each other using publisher/subscriber model and possible other communication methods such as service request and response within ROS2.
 Modules **<span style="color:#7f7f7f;">color-coded in grey</span>** fall under the **External Input and Output** categories, meaning they are not part of our project deliverables—we simply utilize them to receive inputs and send outputs.
-Meanwhile, **<span style="color:#3955a3;">blue-colored modules</span>** represent the key components that our team is responsible for delivering.

 :warning: *Note: This diagram is subject to change in the future based on evolving project deliverables.*
 ![Block Diagram](doc/block_diagram.png)